What is the Antikythera Mechanism?

 - The model of Brittish science historian Derek De Solla Price:

-In 1974 and after 23 years of research he published a model of how the mechanism could have functioned.
+In 1974 and after 23 years of research he published a model of how the mechanism

 - The model of Antikythera Mechanism Research Project (AMRP):